|

 There are as many ideas about what constitutes good design of downhole printed circuit boards as there are designers (actually more since everybody in the logging business has opinions about PCBs).
 Printed circuit boards have been used in well logging tools for decades, though there have also been point to point wired tools produced in the past.
 This page is an effort to collect some thoughts about PCB design philosophy.

-PCB Laminates
+PCB Material

 Surface Finish / Plating

 Downhole PCBs are typically soldered with high temperature solder (see A Word About Solder).
-It is important that no lead be allowed to contaminate the newer tin / silver high temperature solders or the melting point will be depressed, so conventional tin / lead solder plating should not be used on downhole PCBs.
+It is important that no lead be allowed to contaminate the newer tin / silver high temperature solders or the melting point will be reduced, so conventional tin / lead solder plating should not be used on downhole PCBs.
 Silver and nickel have both been used for downhole PCBs, but both have solderability issues after a relatively brief period due to inevitable oxidation.
 Pure tin has been used, but there is always concern about "tin whisker" formation.

 Straight gold plating has been used in the past, but there are known metallurgical problems with gold plating due to copper dissolving in the gold and creating brittle solder joints prone to failure.
-A nickel plating barrier between the copper traces and the gold plating can prevent the copper from dissolving in the gold, but a thick gold plating can cause its own problems with intermetallic compounds that can cause weak solder joints.
+A nickel plating barrier between the copper traces and the gold plating can prevent the copper from dissolving in the gold, but a thick gold plating can cause its own problems with intermetallic compounds that can cause solder joint failure.

 Historically, downhole PCBs were made without solder mask, also called solder resist.
 However, solder mask is very nice to have, especially with modern surface mount parts (it is a must with automated assembly).
 Solder mask must be tough enough to withstand mechanized assembly processes which involve high temperatures at least for a brief time.
 Conventional solder masks appear able to withstand high temperatures encountered in well logging tools, but darkening of green solder mask has been observed after prolonged exposure.
-Liquid photo-imageable (LPI) solder mask is the best choice for downhole PCBs, and it is commonly available in the ubiquitous green as well as red, blue, yellow, white, black, and other colors from some board houses.
+Solder mask is commonly available in the ubiquitous green as well as red, blue, yellow, white, black, and other colors from some board houses.
+Some colors may experience marked color shift after prolonged exposure to high temperature.

-Be sure to label all wiring connection points, all adjustments (like trimpots), and to be as generous with component labels as space permits.
-Since tenting vias on downhole PCBs is not recommended, place labels accordingly to prevent ugly silk screen results.
+Silk screen legends are usually white.
+Again, the inks used appear able to withstand high temperatures encountered in well logging tools.
+Other silk screen ink colors like yellow and black are available from some board houses.
+It is possible that long term discoloration at high temperatures could be less pronounced with some colors than others.
+Be sure to label all connection points, all adjustments (like trimpots), and to be as generous with component labels as space permits.
+Tenting vias on downhole PCBs is not recommended, so place labels accordingly to prevent ugly silk screen results.

 Trace Characteristics

 The worst mistake some designers make on downhole PCBs is to use narrow traces.
-As a practical matter .020 inch (20 mil) is about as narrow as should ever be used downhole (except for the occasional jumper).
+As a practical matter .020 inch (20 mil) is about as narrow as should ever be used downhole.
 Whenever possible .030 inch (30 mil) should be the minimum trace width used.
 With downhole PCBs bigger is better with respect to robustness and serviceability.
 If smaller traces must be used, consider "tear drop" or equivalent structures at pads to reduce stress.
 If smaller traces are needed to pass between pads of devices like integrated circuits, consider "necking down" trace width in just that area.
 It is good practice to replicate traces on both the component side and the solder side of the board whenever routing constraints allow same.
 This redundancy could be enough to prevent tool failure in certain circumstances.
+Trace clearances should be as great as practicable, but probably never less than .010 inch (10 mil)

 Pads and Vias